WebAssembly/spec/spectec/test-prose/TEST.md

   - xt' matches xt.

 NotationTypingInstrScheme
-- the instruction sequence [instr'] is valid with the function type valtype* -> valtype'* if:
+- the instruction sequence [instr'] is valid with the instruction type valtype* -> valtype'* if:
   - Either:
     - the instruction instr' is (BINOP I32 ADD).
     - the value type sequence valtype* is [I32, I32].